Labor and Employment

 - Representing retailers, manufacturers, national home builders and restaurants to successful resolution of class action wage and hour claims under Federal and state law

-- Helping to negotiate a collective bargaining agreement for a national galvanizing manufacturer after lengthy collective bargaining discussions
+- Helping to successfully negotiate collective bargaining agreements for a variety of businesses, including a national galvanizing manufacturer and an international industrial container corporation

 Andy is a member of the Ohio State Bar Association and the Columbus Bar Association.